 Every job has elements that we don’t like.
 Forget about those for now.
 When you are clock watching, it can be all too easy to fixate on the negative.

-Instead focus on the tasks that you enjoy, the ones that give you a sense of fulfillment and satisfaction.
+To stop clock watching it helps to focus on the tasks that you enjoy, the ones that give you a sense of fulfillment and satisfaction.
 These are the actions you need to be focusing on.

 Listen to music

 Remember those parts of your job that you don’t like.
-If the option is available, listen to music during the boring, tedious or repetitive parts of your job.
+If the option is available, listen to music during the boring, tedious, or repetitive parts of your job.